dhocker/athomedmx/README.md

 ### Main (Loop)
 The script engine model includes the ability to run a lighting program "forever".
-Here, forever means until the AtHomeDMX program is terminated.
+Here, forever means until the AtHomeDMX program is terminated or until the RunAt duration expires.
 The main statement defines the beginning of a set of repeated statements.
 If you are a programmer, think of the main statement as the equivalent of a "while true" statement.
 There can be only one main statement.
 Think of the body of the main loop as the main part of the lighting program.